-"We have from day one, we've been using that same [Glyn Johns] three mic technique, nothing's over thought with us, we don't over think, we write in the studio, I'm making up grooves as I'm hearing the riff for the first time and he's rolling tape, so we can hear on the album there's a first, second, third take of me first hearing the riff, let alone like, so we don't rehearse the song.
+"We have from day one, we've been using that same [Glyn Johns] three mic technique, nothing's over-thought with us.
+We don't over-think, we write in the studio.
+I'm making up grooves as I'm hearing the riff for the first time and he's rolling tape, so we can hear on the album there's a first, second, third take of me first hearing the riff, so we don't rehearse the song.

 What is your favourite drum track from the album?

 "I love Thundering Voices.
-My goal going in as a drummer, I'm not writing chords and lyrics so I want to introduce feel.
-We're all into black American music, we're into soul, Motown, r'n'b, rhythm and blues, old blues, funk, James Brown, Otis Redding, Sam Cooke, black American music that all the British Invasion bands sort of ripped off.
-I wanted to sort of insert some more funkiness.
+My goal going in as a drummer - I'm not writing chords and lyrics so I want to introduce feel.
+We're all into black American music.
+We're into soul, Motown, r'n'b, rhythm and blues, old blues, funk, James Brown, Otis Redding, Sam Cooke, black American music that all the British Invasion bands sort of ripped off.
+I wanted to insert some more funkiness.

-"Thundering Voices is sort of one of my favourite beats I've come up with in the band, and it sort of just came out of me, I didn't think, 'Oh I'm doing Swiss Triplets right here.'
+"Thundering Voices is one of my favourite beats I've come up with in the band, and it sort of just came out of me.
+I didn't think, 'Oh I'm doing Swiss Triplets right here.'
 It's a really complex hi-hat part, outside of the open hi-hats there's a lot of Swiss Triplets on the snare, sort of Dave Garibaldi on steroids."